 How It Works

-Chaz is one of more than a hundred people who’ve taken my online cabinetmaking course over the past year.
+Chaz is one of more than a hundred people who’ve taken my online cabinetmaking course over the few years year.
 It’s called HOW TO BUILD CUSTOM TRADITIONAL SOLID WOOD CABINETS and he did a fabulous job on that first project of his following the methods I teach.
 The sketch above is one of several that Chaz drew as we were working together online, one-on-one..

-I got to know Chaz fairly well as I helped him through his project with one-on-one advice by email and phone, in addition to the plans, illustrations, videos and instructions that make up the course.
+I got to know Chaz fairly well as I helped him through his project with advice by email and phone, in addition to the plans, illustrations, videos and instructions that make up the course.
 He was one of the more active students I’ve had, with about 60 emails back-and-forth between us, asking questions and seeking clarification during the building process.
 The video below comes from the course and gives an overview of how my design of cabinets is built.
 It’s not complicated, but it is classic.

 Chaz used the kind of 3/4”-thick birch veneered plywood I recommend for main cabinet bodies, and I helped him decide how to arrange the drawer openings and face frames to accommodate the sink and shelves as he drew up his design.
 To make things a little easier, Chaz opted to paint his cabinet, so he saved money using poplar for all the solid wood parts.
 Poplar’s an economical option that’s hard enough to resist damage and is tight-grained so it takes paint well.

 Chaz didn’t have many tools when we started out, nor did he have a workshop.
 He built the cabinet in his garage and bought himself a small portable tablesaw and a belt sander following my recommendations for specific models.
-“I don’t have a router, jointer, or planer”, explained Chaz, “so I’m trying to determine what I really need and what methods I’m going to use.
+“I didn’t have a router, jointer, or planer”, explained Chaz, “so I’m trying to determine what I really need and what methods I’m going to use.
 I don’t know if I’ll be able to make doors myself, at least not the first go around.”

 As it turned out, Chaz did make his own raised panel doors from scratch using simple joinery and the bare minimum of tools I recommended.
-The angled bevels you see are made using a sharp hand plane – no fancy router table nor router bits needed.
+The angled bevels on the doors you see are made using a sharp hand plane – no fancy router table nor router bits needed.
 “I loved that I could do this without any special jigs or blades”, remembers Chaz.

 “I’m pretty proud of how the cabinet turned out,” says Chaz.
 There are a few mistakes, but all-in-all I’m really pleased for my first one.
 The drawer slides were by far my greatest challenge.
 My next project will be cabinetry for the master bathroom, which will be a little more challenging from a design perspective.
 The space has two walls that come together to form a V, so I will need to make an angled unit to fit in the middle of the V.”

 Chaz is exactly the kind of person I make my online courses for, and perhaps you are, too.
 HOW TO BUILD CUSTOM TRADITIONAL SOLID WOOD CABINETS comes with 42 videos, detailed plans and instructions, plus you get unlimited one-on-one access to me for advice for 30 days after the course sessions start.
 Money-back guarantee, and lifetime access, too.
-Got questions about how it all works with my courses?
+Got questions about cabinets in general, or how it all works with my courses?
 Email me at [email protected]